oleg-dixon/python-project-49/README.md

 This is a five math games:

 Calculator:
-To win this games you have to solve three math tasks To start the game:
+To win this games you have to solve three math tasks.

+To start the game:
 ```bash
 make brain-calc